chjj/blessed/README.md

 The blessed renderer makes use of CSR (change-scroll-region), and BCE (back-color-erase).
-It draws the screen using the painter's algorithm and is sped up with smart cursor movements and a screen damage buffer.
+It draws the screen using the painter's algorithm and is speed up with smart cursor movements and a screen damage buffer.
 This means rendering of your application will be extremely efficient: blessed only draws the changes (damage) to the screen.